pakeke-constructor/umg-mod-monorepo/reducers/readme.md

 end)

 --[[
-    be careful not to define question-answers multiple times:
+    be careful not to define answers multiple times:
-    Now, whenever an entity has `superSpeed` component, it will travel 50 TIMES AS FAST.
+    If we define this, entities with a `superSpeed` component will actually travel 50 TIMES AS FAST.
+(5 times 10)

-    This is because the reducer multiplies this answer with the previous answer too.
+    (This is because the previous answer is still active.)
 ]]
 umg.answer("getSpeedMultiplier", function(ent)
     if ent.superSpeed then